 - It takes more time to select the images for my posts than to write them 😉

-Academically-wise, I have a bachelor degree in Law and Sociology, a post-grad in IT, and I soon intend to do a Masters in Psychology or Coaching.
+Academically-wise, I have a bachelor degree in Law and Sociology, a post-grad in IT, and intend to soon start a Phd in philosophy and spirituality.
 Finally, I’m a registered meditation teacher under the Meditation Association of Australia, categories of “Personal Development Meditation” and “Spiritual Meditation”.

 Philosophy:Master your mind, master your life!

 Mission: To bring meditation and personal growth to a million humans.